mmuscarella/janthino-genome/janthino.md

     > qsub -I -q shared -l nodes=1:ppn=4,vmem=10gb,walltime=4:00:00

+Or just write the entire work flow as a script and submit with torque

 ***Time to get the data and start some fun***
 The original sequence files (fastq.gz) can be found at: